 Rominger, O. E., 2001.
 The Potential role of the consumer in the revitalisation of the Romanian apple industry.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Bournemouth University.

 Full text available as: